Honey bun cake is so easy to make, so delicious to taste, and it will knock the socks off of family and friends you make it for!

 - 1/3 cup milk

-- In a large bowl, place all ingredients together for cake and mix on medium speed for 2 minutes.
+- In a large bowl, place all the cake ingredients together and mix on medium speed for 2 minutes.1 box plain yellow cake mix, 1 cup sour cream, 3/4 cup vegetable oil, 4 large eggs

-- Spread batter into a greased 9x13 pan.
+- Spread the cake batter into a greased 9x13 pan.

-- Stir together dry filling ingredients in a small bowl and sprinkle over cake batter.
-Drizzle honey over those.
-Pull a knife through batter to swirl filling into it.
+- Stir together the dry filling ingredients in a small bowl and sprinkle it over the cake batter.
+Drizzle honey over the pecan mixture.
+Pull a knife through batter to swirl filling into it.1/4 cup honey, 1/3 cup brown sugar, 1 tablespoon cinnamon, 1 cup finely chopped pecans

-- Stir together glaze ingredients until there aren't any lumps.
-Drizzle over warm cake.
+- Stir together the glaze ingredients until there aren't any lumps.
+Drizzle over the warm cake.2 cups confectioner's sugar, 1/3 cup milk, 1 teaspoon vanilla extract

 You may also like these recipes with honey: